jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

   (c) has been registered or confirmed in New Zealand.

 ### 142B Discharge, variation, etc, of child maintenance order
-(1) A District Court may, at any time, on the application of any person, make any of the following orders:
+(1) The District Court may, at any time, on the application of any person, make any of the following orders:
   (a) an order discharging a child maintenance order:
   (b) an order varying a child maintenance order:
   (c) an order suspending the operation of a child maintenance order for the purposes of New Zealand law: